-Close to half the world is now using social media, making it more or less mandatory that your brand, products, and/or services are available on these platforms.
-This has resulted in the sales funnel being shortened by combining the steps from awareness to purchase through the proliferation of shoppable posts.
-A single click of a button takes you from prospective buyer to customer on Instagram, Facebook, Pinterest, and Twitter.
-These shoppable posts have been gaining traction and should be the norm in 2022 marketing strategies.
+Close to half the world is now using social media, making it more or less mandatory that your brand, products, and services are available on these platforms.
+This has shortened the sales funnel by combining the steps from awareness to purchase through the proliferation of shoppable posts.
+A single button click takes you from prospective buyer to customer on Instagram, Facebook, Pinterest, and Twitter.
+These shoppable posts have gained traction and should be the norm in 2022 marketing strategies.

-Although content does remain significantly important in 2023 marketing strategies, the trend is to present quality over quantity in your content and also to present more diverse content.
+Although content remains significantly important in 2023 marketing strategies, the trend is to present quality over quantity in your content and more diverse content.
 High-quality content shows your expertise and allows you to communicate with your customers from a place of authority.

-Do stay aware that overused or saturated content, or content posted just for the sake of posting, will affect engagement negatively.
+Stay aware that overuse, saturated content, or content posted just for posting will negatively affect engagement.
 You don't have to have something to post every day.
 Work on attracting and engaging your audience while being careful not to annoy them by presenting low-quality and simply space-filling content.

 When you're trying to attract a consumer's attention via a social media post, blog post, or search engine results listing, you can use several keywords to help that consumer find you.
-But when the customer is shopping using, for example, Alexa, the only relevant keywords are within the command spoken to Alexa.
-You need to have the most relevant words all over your online marketing and your reviews and ratings.
+But when the customer is shopping using, for example, Alexa or Google Assistant, the only relevant keywords are within the command spoken to Alexa or Google Assistant.
+You must have the most relevant words throughout your online marketing, reviews, and ratings.

 Virtual Reality (VR) and Augmented Reality (AR)

-It is admittedly early in the game when it comes to using VR and/or AR in digital marketing.
+It is admittedly early in the game when using VR and AR in digital marketing.
 The impact will become huge, but the timing is unknown.
-These methods are not the same, and no one can say which will dominate.
+These methods are different, and no one can say which will dominate.

 There is a bit of a consensus that, initially, AR will dominate.
-A good example is IKEA's app which allows customers to bring furniture home digitally before making a purchase.
+A good example is IKEA's app, which lets customers bring furniture home digitally before purchasing.

 For a bite-sized version, you can look to the AR Snapchat filters that put dancing figures wherever you point your camera.
 This enables placing a brand figure or logo directly in a personal space for each user.